gbmhunter/blog/content/pages/electronics/projects/columbus-radio/_index.md

 Volumio took care of the web interface, but I still needed some code to control the dials and bulb.
 I decided to use Python as there was no compiling needed and it's allows for pretty quick development.

 I originally went for a basic mega main-loop code architecture.
-The basic tasks I had to perform were:  * Read the ADC values from the MCP3008 to find out where the two potentiometer's are.
+The basic tasks I had to perform were:

+ * Read the ADC values from the MCP3008 to find out where the two potentiometer's are.
 Implement filtering and thresholding for these values to prevent false triggering and jitter.
-Based on these readings, send the appropriate commands to Volumio to change the volume and skip to the next track.  * Regularly check for an internet connection, and start flashing the UI bulb if no internet connectivity is found.{{< figure src="/images/2014/11/columbus-radio-430-screenshot-of-python-hardware-ui-code.png" width="630px" caption="Screenshot of part of the Python 'hardware UI' script."  >}}
+Based on these readings, send the appropriate commands to Volumio to change the volume and skip to the next track.
+ * Regularly check for an internet connection, and start flashing the UI bulb if no internet connectivity is found.

+ {{< figure src="/images/2014/11/columbus-radio-430-screenshot-of-python-hardware-ui-code.png" width="630px" caption="Screenshot of part of the Python 'hardware UI' script."  >}}

 Note that the complete hardware UI code can be found in the [GitHub ColumbusRadio repo](https://github.com/mbedded-ninja/ColumbusRadio) at hardware-ui/hardware-ui.py.